About United States Department of the Air Force

 The agency is administered by a civilian secretary who is supervised by an Air Force chief of staff; both posts are president-appointed.
-The chief is the principal adviser to the secretary on all department activities, including administration, logistical support and maintenance, operations, research and development, training, and welfare of personnel.
+The chief is the principal adviser to the secretary on all department activities, including administration, and integrating and connecting warfighting operations that allows information to be collected, analyzed and shared across all domains – air, sea, land, cyber and space – and among all services..
 The Air Force chief is also one of the military advisers to the president, the National Security Council, and the Secretary of Defense.

 In 2013 the government announced that the Army, Air Force, and Defense Information Systems Agency would collectively be using the most up-to-date suite of